The BRIGHT Run is a non-competitive, family friendly 1km/5km walk or run which is held annually on the first Saturday after Labour Day.

 Since the first BRIGHT Run in 2008, 16 research studies have been funded by the BRIGHT Run, which has raised more than $3.5 million.

 Thanks to the generosity of many community partners who cover the costs of organizing and hosting the event, ALL funds raised by participants go directly and entirely to breast cancer research.

-The JCC serves the large area defined by our Local Health Integration Network (LHIM): Hamilton, Niagara, Haldimand, Brant, Burlington and most of Norfolk.
+The JCC serves the large area defined by our Local Health Integration Network (LHIN): Hamilton, Niagara, Haldimand, Brant, Burlington and most of Norfolk.
 That area takes in 1.5 to 1.7 million people.
 The JCC sees more than 7,000 new patients each year.